joostaafjes/CarND-LaneLines-P1/writeup.md

 5. Combine the relevant lines to 1 main lines for the left line and one for the right
 ![final][final]

 For step 1. till.
 4. I have used the settings that were found during the lessons.
-The parameters I have found there, were also very succesful with:
+The parameters I have found there, were also succesful with:

 A. the sample images that were in the test_images directory.
 Please check the notebook (or the test_images_output)